yiziz/docs/docs/guide/front-end/vite-plugin/index.md

 vite build
 ```

-By default `@aem-vite/vite-aem-plugin` enforces strict port mode when using the Vite DevServer which will automatically jump to the next available port if `3000` is unavailable.
+By default `@aem-vite/vite-aem-plugin` enforces strict port mode when using the Vite DevServer.
+This will automatically jump to the next available port if `3000` is unavailable.

 ## Configuration